patrickjamesmardis/longDistanceLamp/README.md

 ### ```initThree()``` | [main.js](web/main.js)

-The visual content of the web page is controlled by a [Three.js scene](https://threejs.org).
-The scene creation is wrapped in the ```initThree()``` function to ensure it isn't initialized until the current color is loaded.
-To begin, the ```scene``` is defined as a ```new THREE.Scene()```.
+A [Three.js scene](https://threejs.org) controls the visual content of the web page.
+The scene creation is wrapped in the ```initThree()``` function to ensure it is not initialized until the current color is loaded.
+First, the ```scene``` is defined as a ```new THREE.Scene()```.
 Point and ambient lights are added to light the scene with the current color.
-The point light acts like a lightbulb and is set to be positioned above the lamp's position to create the best visual effect.
-The max distance is set at 200 more than the y position of the light to make it emit light just a little past the lamp, and the deacy is set to 2 to provide physically correct lighting.
+The point light acts like a lightbulb and is positioned above the lamp's position to create the best visual effect.
+The max distance is set at 200 more than the ```y``` position to emit light just a little past the lamp, and the decay is set to 2 to provide physically correct lighting.
 The ambient serves to provide, as its name suggests, ambient light to the scene, lighting all elements equally.

 ```js
     let initThree = () => {